linux-cmd/folder-copier/README.md

 MIT

 ### Contribution
 Feel free to make a pull request.
-[Read the contribution guidelines](#) for more information.